cubiic/mystrcmp/README.md

     cd mystrcmp/perl/MyStrCmp/bin
     perl -I../lib mystrcmp.pl

-You can also run the unit test suite with:
+You can also run the test suite with:

     cd mystrcmp/perl/MyStrCmp
     perl Makefile.PL